-Maddie Dunne-Kirby from Welbeck Publishing Group gifted me an advanced copy of How To Help Someone With An Eating Disorder by Dr. Pam Macdonald for an honest review.
+Maddie Dunne-Kirby from Welbeck Publishing Group gifted me an advanced copy of How To Help Someone With An Eating Disorder by Dr. Pam Macdonald for a review.

 About the Author

 Dr Pam Macdonald is a research psychologist, carer coach, and trainer.
 She is actively involved in supporting carers of people with eating disorders using the New Maudsley Approach, which incorporates the principles of Motivational Interviewing (MI).
 She also has personal experience of the regular emotional challenges that can impinge upon the functioning of the entire family, as well as friends and significant others, at different points along the recovery path.

 When reflecting back on her time caring for a loved one with an eating disorder, she remembers it as a wholly frightening and stressful time.
 Even after several years, it still evokes strong memories of a long, dismal tunnel littered with countless pitfalls.
 A major uncertainty was her own role in the process.
 She desperately craved information on how to react to the situation as well as knowledge and guidance on how to react to the imposter that had invaded family life.
 She needed to know that she was handling the situation in a way that was conducive to a healthy outcome.
 In her search for these answers, she stumbled across Professor Janet Treasure’s work at the Institute of Psychiatry, King’s College, London.
 Back in 2006, Professor Treasure and her team were working on a skills-based learning intervention for carers of people with eating disorders.
 Pam joined the project as a PhD student and started work researching the effectiveness of a guided self-help package that offered training and skills to carers.